 \section{Introduction}

-Large language models (LLMs) make it easy to rewrite text in a variety of styles or to change any text attribute, even without training data.
-Examples are to make a text more formal, polite, simplified, or to change its sentiment.
-However, the evaluation of style and attribute transfer is still challenging as it lacks validation and standardization \cite{ostheimer-etal-2023-call,briakou-etal-2021-review}.
+Large language models allow for rewriting text in a variety of styles or alter any text attribute, without the need for training data.
+Examples are to make a text more formal, polite, simpler, or to change its sentiment.
+However, evaluating style and attribute transfer is still challenging as it lacks validation and standardization \cite{ostheimer-etal-2023-call,briakou-etal-2021-review}.

-In this paper, we present a large-scale study of the evaluation of content preservation for style transfer for various styles and more fundamentally, we question the meta-evaluation itself:
+Traditionally, style and attribute transfer are evaluated via: 1) style strength/shift; 2) fluency and 3) content preservation \cite{jin-etal-2022-deep}.
+Style transfer papers heavily rely on automatic evaluation metrics \cite{ostheimer-etal-2023-call}.
+To assess which metrics are most suitable, meta-evaluation efforts measure the correlation of metrics with human judgments.